Our Impact

 The Fair Housing Center of Central Indiana (FHCCI) is dedicated to facilitating open housing for all.
 Our impact can be shown through numbers and the story telling from Hoosiers we have helped.
 As the only nonprofit fair housing organization in Indiana, we are the leading voice in raising awareness and creating needed fair housing change.
 Through our work, we ensure the availability of affordable and accessible housing; promote housing choice and homeownership; advocate for an inclusive housing market; work toward stable and equitable communities; and eradicate discrimination.

-In 2024, the FHCCI directly interacted with 19,270 people through client intake and education and outreach programs.
-Learn more about the work of the FHCCI in our 2024 Annual Report.
+In 2025, the FHCCI directly interacted with over 15,600 people through our different housing programs.
+Through our work, we also opened up over 129,000 rental units from previously alleged discriminatory practices in Indiana and nationwide.
+Learn more about the work of the FHCCI in our 2025 Annual Report.

 Through Community Voices, grass roots organizations discuss the long-term impact of discriminatory forces such as redlining, racial covenants, blockbusting, and other harms, and how we can come together to tackle these barriers and invest in our neighborhoods.